SWIFTSIM/swiftsimio/README.rst

 ..
 INTRO_START_LABEL

+:mod:`swiftsimio` is a toolkit for reading data produced by the SWIFT_ astrophysics simulation code.
+It is used to ensure that all data have a symbolic unit attached, and can be used for visualisation.
+Another key feature is the use of the cell metadata in ``SWIFT`` snapshots to enable efficient reading of sub-regions.

 The SWIFT_ astrophysical simulation code is used widely.
 There exists many ways of reading the data from SWIFT, which outputs HDF5 files.
-These range from reading directly using :mod:`h5py` to using a complex system such as :mod:`yt`; however these either are unsatisfactory (e.g. a lack of unit information in reading HDF5), or too complex for most use-cases.
-:mod:`swiftsimio` provides an object-oriented API to dynamically read data from SWIFT outputs, including FOF and SOAP catalogues.
+These range from reading directly using :mod:`h5py` to using a complex system such as :mod:`yt`; however these either are unsatisfactory (e.g. a lack of unit information in reading HDF5), or too complex for most use-cases. :mod:`swiftsimio` provides an object-oriented API to dynamically read data from SWIFT outputs, including FOF and SOAP catalogues.

-Full documentation is available at [ReadTheDocs](http://swiftsimio.readthedocs.org).

 Getting set up with :mod:`swiftsimio` is easy; it (by design) has very few requirements.
 There are a number of optional packages that you can install